 Raccoon Food-washing Habits: Making Mealtime a Tactile Experience

-In the previously mentioned study that first examined raccoon food-washing habits, the animals "washed" meat more often than plants, but didn't rinse off dirty earthworms [source: Burton and Burton].
+In the London study that first examined raccoon food-washing habits, the 10 animals "washed" meat more often than plants, but didn't rinse off dirty earthworms [source: Lyall-Watson].
 Even if no water was available, the captive raccoons would move their forepaws in the same way they would if they were actually dousing the food item.
 To the researchers, this behavior indicated that the raccoons weren't intentionally cleaning their food before eating.

-But that doesn't mean it's a useless gesture -- removing dirt from their meals is merely a beneficial by-product of the action.
+But that doesn't mean it's a useless gesture — removing dirt from their meals is merely a beneficial byproduct of the action.
 Initially, scientists conjectured that raccoons lacked saliva glands and needed to add moisture, making it easier for them to eat [source: Zeveloff].
-Instead, study results indicate that the behavior enhances the tactile experience involved with eating.
+Instead, study results have indicated that the behavior enhances the tactile experience involved with eating.

-As mentioned on the previous page, raccoons have highly dexterous forepaws that resemble hands.
+As we mentioned, raccoons have highly dexterous forepaws that resemble hands.
 Raccoons actually have the same nerve grouping on the hairless parts of their forepaws as primates have, including humans, making them very sensitive to touch.
 Like primates, they have similar slowly adapting nerves in those hairless, or glabrous, patches [source: Rasmusson and Turnbull].
 Slowly adapting nerves are responsive for both moving and stationary skin displacement, communicating to the brain, via the central nervous system, information about the weight, size, texture and temperature of whatever's come into contact with the forepaws.
 There are also nerves attached to underfur and longer guard hairs.